Two-dimensional fluids via matrix hydrodynamics: Coadjoint orbits and their closure

+It is instructive to compare with coadjoint orbits for $\operatorname{Diff}_\mu(\Ss^2)$: the finite-dimen\-sional coadjoint orbit $\mathcal{O}^N(W)$ corresponds (see Proposition~\ref{prop:orbit_thm_reformulated} below) to the set This set is strictly larger than the smooth orbit $\mathcal{O}(\omega_0)$ (characterized by its measured Reeb graph), but strictly smaller than Shnirelman's weak closure $\overline{\mathcal{O}(\omega_0)}^*$ (characterized by convex vortex mixing, \emph{cf.}~\cite{DoDr2022a}).
 For a fixed $N$, matrix hydrodynamics thereby behaves as the Euler equations in the strong $L^\infty$ topology: Casimirs are exactly conserved.
 But we can also regard all $N$ simultaneously, which gives a hierarchy of increasingly refined topologies.

 \begin{definition} Let $\mathcal B_r = \{ \omega \in L^\infty(\Ss^2)\mid \lVert\omega\rVert_{L^\infty} \leq r \}$.
 The \emph{matrix topology} on $\mathcal B_r$ is the Fréchet topology defined by the semi-norms